samemon/retraction_effects_on_academic_careers/README.md

-# Characterizing the effect of retractions on scientific careers
+# Characterizing the effect of retractions on scientific publishing careers

 [![DOI](https://zenodo.org/badge/634166007.svg)](https://zenodo.org/badge/latestdoi/634166007)

-This repository contains data and code created for the study on "Characterizing the effect of retractions on scientific careers."
+This repository contains data and code created for the study on "Characterizing the effect of retractions on scientific publihsing careers."

 ## Contributors
 - [Shahan Ali Memon](samemon@uw.edu)